Download an offline map (preplanned)

 GeoModel.)
 This task will not use the local tile package, even if you have specified one.

-If you want to avoid receiving any geodatabase updates, set the update mode in
+If you want to avoid receiving any updates to the local geodatabase, use the enum value

 PreplannedUpdateMode::NoUpdates.
-This disables data synchronization on the map’s geodatabases and prevents the corresponding feature services from creating synchronization replicas.
-The benefits of this option are that the burden on the feature server is reduced and you will not need to unregister geodatabases when they are no longer required.
+This option disables data synchronization with the map’s geodatabases and prevents the corresponding feature services from creating synchronization replicas.
+The benefits are that the burden on the feature server is reduced and you will not need to unregister geodatabases when they are no longer required.

 Once you have obtained the offline map follow these steps: